 2) For unwanted devices, analyze your home network

 By using scanning tools, we can find unwanted devices.
-There a lot of scanning tools that can easily find the neighbors who are secretly using your Wi-fi connection without letting you know.
+There are a lot of scanning tools that can easily find the neighbors who are secretly using your Wi-fi connection without letting you know.
 User access to your wifi can even sometimes result in malicious software being registered on the IP addresses that affect your browsing and might lead you to cybercrime unintentionally.

-Hence its always necessary for home cybersecurity that you always scan your home network and make it password protected.
+Hence it’s always necessary for home cybersecurity that you always scan your home network and make it password protected.

 3) Home router firmware should be updated

-It’s really necessary to check that the home router firmware is updated to the latest version or not.
+It’s really necessary to check that, the home router firmware is updated to the latest version or not.
 And if there’s an issue in your router’s cloud consumption, then bring a new home router or at least report it for servicing.
 And now, after doing this, investigate for a better security option for your network in cybersecurity protection of the home.

 4) Strong password should be used with a password management tool